0xJonaseb11/krypt_lake.3.0/client/README.md

 ---

 <i>
-This project is created due to my passionate mind on Web3.0 development in consideration of the Frontend Development with react </i>
+This project is created due to my passionate mind on Web3.0 development in consideration to the Frontend Development with react </i>

 ---
 <b>